 Another great option if you want to stay near the falls, Greengo’s Hotel is located only 15min walk from the falls and offers tons of decent amenities for a traveler to fully enjoy their stay, like hot tubs, pools, free wifi, they have a great restaurant and bar.
 The rooms and bathrooms are very clean, and the staff is very friendly.
 One of the best options if you want to opt for the falls, caves, and tubing tours.

-This lodge is located a bit far from Lanquin Town (but sure a LOT closer than the Greengo’s Hotel and El Portal Hostal), this means you’ll need to take the 11 km 4×4 trip to Semuc Champey.
+Zephyr Lodge is located a bit far from Lanquin Town (but sure a LOT closer than the Greengo’s Hotel and El Portal Hostal), this means you’ll need to take the 11 km 4×4 trip to Semuc Champey.
 The Zephyr Lodge is only 2 km away from the Lanquin Caves systems, since it’s in the town it’s a bit more updated.
 The Lodge offers tons of amenities like free wifi, a pool, hot tubs, a restaurant, and a bar.
 The food is decent, and the staff has a great vibe

 Where to Eat in Semuc Champey

-Some hotels in the area will give you a lunch box to take with you to the falls, but you will notice that once you get to Semuc Champey, at the entrance there are different food vendors.
-You can buy a full traditional meal with frijoles, tortillas, rice or pasta, salad, and meat.
+Some hotels in the area will give you a lunch box to take with you to the falls, but you will notice that once you get to Semuc Champey, at the entrance there are different Guatemalan street food vendors.
+You can buy a full traditional Guatemalan meal with frijoles, tortillas, rice or pasta, salad, and meat.
 Also, in the area are other vendors selling beers and other drinks as well.
 Keep that in mind, in case you want to have a different experience and support the locals